UPPMAX/bianca_workshops/docs/extra/pip.md

     $ mv –a  <file(s)> ~/.local/lib/python<version>/site-packages/
     ```

 ## Isolated/virtual environments

+!!! tip

     - We HIGHLY recommend using a virtual environment during installation, since this makes it easier to install for different versions of Python.
+    - However you can also create virtual environments on Bianca from downloaded packages, see above

 !!! note